baranazal/TELEGRAM-INFO-CHECKER/README.md

 ## Getting Started

-To run the code, you will need to install the following libraries:\n
+To run the code, you will need to install the following libraries:<br />
-    1- python-telegram-bot: This library provides a Python interface for the Telegram Bot API.\n 2- pytz: This library provides time zone data for Python.\n
+    1- python-telegram-bot: This library provides a Python interface for the Telegram Bot API.<br />
+    2- pytz: This library provides time zone data for Python.<br />

 ```
 pip install python-telegram-bot pytz